MSU-Libraries/sandhill/docs/data-processors.md

 Within your `instance/` ensure there is `processors/` sub-directory.
 If not create it.

-Next create a new Python file in `instance/processors/`; we'll call our example file `myproc.py`.
-Next up, we create a function in that file which accepts a single parameter `data`.
+Next create a new Python file in `instance/processors/`; we'll call our example file `myproc.py` (the name of the file is up to you).
+Next up, we create a function in that file which must accept a single parameter `data`.
 ```python
 # instance/processors/myproc.py
 """The myproc data processors"""